derrick-yu1/4-Bit-CPU/README.md

 | ------------- | ------------- |
 | Bit 7 - 4 | Bit 3 - 0 |

-1. ADD - Add the data stored in the address (operand) to the data in the accumulator
+1. ADD - Add the data stored in the address (operand) to the data in the accumulator and load the result into the accumulator.
-2. SUB - Subtract the data stored in the address (operand) to the data in the accumulator
+2. SUB - Subtract the data stored in the address (operand) to the data in the accumulator and load the result into the accumulator.
-3. MUL - Multiply the data stored in the address (operand) to the data in the accumulator
+3. MUL - Multiply the data stored in the address (operand) to the data in the accumulator and load the result into the accumulator.
-4. DIV - Divide the data stored in the address (operand) to the data in the accumulator
+4. DIV - Divide the data stored in the address (operand) to the data in the accumulator and load the result into the accumulator.
-5. NOT - Bit NOT the data stored in the address (operand) with the data in the accumulator
+5. NOT - Bit NOT the data stored in the address (operand) with the data in the accumulator and load the result into the accumulator.
-6. AND - Bit AND the data stored in the address (operand) with the data in the accumulator
+6. AND - Bit AND the data stored in the address (operand) with the data in the accumulator and load the result into the accumulator.
-7. OR - Bit OR the data stored in the address (operand) with the data in the accumulator
+7. OR - Bit OR the data stored in the address (operand) with the data in the accumulator and load the result into the accumulator.
-8. STOP - Stop the clock
+8. STOP - Stop the clock.
-9. LOAD - Load the data stored in the address (operand) to the accumulator
+9. LOAD - Load the data stored in the address (operand) to the accumulator.
-10. BRLINKZ - If the zero flag of the ALU is 1, branch to a procedure to the address stored in the operand of the instruction and load the return address to the return address register
+10. BRLINKZ - If the zero flag of the ALU is 1, branch to a procedure that has the address stored in the operand of the instruction and load the return address (the instruction that the program was supposed to go to) into the return address register.
-11. JUMP - Jump to a instruction to the address stored in the operand of the instruction
+11. JUMP - Jump to a instruction to the address stored in the operand of the instruction.
-12. STORE - Store the data in the accumulator to the address in the operand of the instruction
+12. STORE - Store the data in the accumulator to the address in the operand of the instruction.
-13. BRLINK - Branch to a procedure to the address stored in the operand of the instruction and load the return address to the return address register
+13. BRLINK - Branch to a procedure that has the address stored in the operand of the instruction and load the return address into the return address register
-14. OUTPUT - Load the data stored in the accumulator to the output register
+14. OUTPUT - Load the data stored in the accumulator into the output register.
-15. BRR - Return to the address in the return address register
+15. BRR - Return to the address in the return address register by loading the return address into the program counter.

 As you can see, the majority of the instructions have a direct addressing mode.
 This means that the assembly code will be in terms of ADDRESSES in the RAM module, not registers like more advanced architectures.
 For example, the instruction “ADD A15”, means “add whatever is in address 1111 in your RAM to whatever is in the accumulator”.
 If the number 5 is in address 1111, running “ADD A15” will add +5 to the accumulator.
 When you program your own code, you have the freedom of adding any constant that you like, but the addresses of the constants must be higher than the addresses of the instructions.
 (NOTE THE MEMORY HIERARCHY)